Social Media Brand Guidelines

 Use the monogram the primary element in the profile picture, with one or two words below it designating your entity.

-Avoid any of other University marks (e.g. the academic mark, University seal or images of the leprechaun) in profile images.
+Avoid any of the other University marks (e.g., the academic mark, University seal, or images of the leprechaun) in profile images.

 Branding elements for Twitter should be chosen while being mindful of the fact that 80 percent of Twitter users view the platform from a mobile device.
 Simplicity will not only more closely align with overall University brand standards, it ensures readability and recognition of the visuals in your profile.

 Twitter profile pictures are 400x400 pixels, but will scale down and appear much smaller next to your tweets in users’ feeds.
 Please refer to the Common Elements section above for appropriate profile picture use.

 Twitter’s header image is 1500x500 pixels as viewed on a desktop.
 Again, it is much smaller on mobile and is built to be responsive, meaning it will change sizes depending on the size of the screen on which a user views it.
 Normally, Twitter will crop from the top and the bottom, so the safest part of the image is the center.

 Because other identifying symbols and information are in extremely close proximity, avoid placement of logos or lockups in the header image.
 This includes department lockups, the academic mark, the monogram, the leprechaun, etc. Also, be aware of where the profile image overlaps with the header image: As with all imagery of the Golden Dome, be mindful and respectful of the Virgin Mary and be certain that it is not obscured by cropping or other elements of a Twitter profile.